serge-hulne/ginko/README.md

 # Ginko
 Go package for creating lightweight desktop apps simply and quickly.
-- Easay development (familiar HTML-likesyntax for the UI).
+- Easy development (familiar HTML-likesyntax for the UI).
-- Esay cross-compiling for all OS and or architechture.
+- Easy cross-compiling for all OS and or architechture.
-- No JS ncessary.
+- No JS necessary.
 - CSS is optional (not necessary).

 ![Screenshot 2023-11-16 at 10 06 37](https://github.com/serge-hulne/ginko/assets/303502/5cd2aeaf-3f0e-415e-854b-dc0f72b1feb3)